 Hersh is frequently in demand as an arranger and orchestrator, with commissions from orchestras around the globe for adaptations of everything from classical solo and chamber music to popular songs.
 His orchestration of Beethoven's Cello Sonata Op.
-69 was premiered by the Philharmonie while his symphonic Zuidnederland in January 2022, arrangement of Queen's Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit.
+69 was premiered by the Philharmonie Zuidnederland January while his in 2022, symphonic arrangement of Queen's Bohemian Rhapsody continues to see worldwide success as a viral YouTube hit.
 He also serves as arranger and editor for the James P. Johnson Orchestra Edition.